 I had already decided that this plant was a Crassula dubia when I sent a photo to Margrit Bischofberger of the International Crassulaceae Network in 2013.
 Not only that, but I sent her photos of all my plants in the Crassulaceae family and she corrected many names.
 She told me this plant was Crassula cotyledonis.
 At that time, I barely knew about The Plant List, which was and still is, AWESOME.
 It is now unmaintained, though, and 2013 was the last update.
 It turned out we were both right, Crassula dubia being a synonym of Crassula cotyledonis.
 You don’t expect me to admit to being wrong.

 After I bought this plant, I brought it home, took photos and measurements, and put it in a larger pot.
 It didn’t take long for this plant to transform.
-It did fine, and continued growing and doubled in size within 9 months.
+It did fine and continued growing and doubled in size within 9 months.

 I bought this plant with me when I moved back to the family farm in mid-Missouri in February 2013.
-It had to take a 8-9 hour ride in the back or a trailer and it was 30 degrees!
+It had to take an 8-9 hour ride in the back of a trailer and it was 30 degrees!
 I put most of my plants in the basement with poor light and 60-65 degree temperature.
 Some of the succulents didn’t seem to mind at all that and some of them, including my Crassula cotyledonis, soon started failing.
 It slowly but surely died.
 I will find another one someday.